-Everett M. Dobrinski, 72, is the owner and former operator (retired as operator in December 2018) of Dobrinski Farm, a cereal grain and oilseed farming operation in Makoti, North Dakota.
-He is a director of The Farm Credit Council and a member of Farm Credit Services of North Dakota, ACA.
-He is also a director of the North Dakota Coordinating Council for Cooperatives.
-He served on the Board's Executive Committee in 2018.
-Mr. Dobrinski became a director in 1999, was elected Board chair in 2008 and served as Board chair and chair of the Board's Executive Committee from 2008 through 2017.
-His term expires on December 31, 2019.
+Everett M. Dobrinski, 73, is the owner and former operator (retired as operator in December 2018) of Dobrinski Farm, a cereal grain and oilseed farming operation in Makoti, North Dakota.
+He is a director of The Farm Credit Council, a national trade association, and a member of Farm Credit Services of North Dakota, ACA.
+He is also a director of the Federal Agricultural Mortgage Corporation and the North Dakota Coordinating Council for Cooperatives.
+He served on the Board's Audit Committee in 2019.
+Mr. Dobrinski became a director in 1999, and served as Board chair and chair of the Board's Executive Committee from 2008 through 2017.
+His term expired on December 31, 2019.

-William M. Farrow, III, 63, appointed director, retired in December 2017 as the founding director, President and Chief Executive Officer of the Urban Partnership Bank, a commercial bank serving Chicago and Detroit.
-In addition, he is the owner of Winston and Wolfe, LLC, a privately held technology development company, and a director of the Chicago Board of Options Exchange, the Federal Reserve Bank of Chicago, Echo Global Logistics, NorthShore University Health System, and WEC Energy Group, an electric and natural gas distribution company.
-He is an advisor to Cedar Street Asset Management LLC.
-He served as chair of the Board's Audit Committee in 2018.
+William M. Farrow, III, 64, outside director, retired in December 2017 as the founding director, President and Chief Executive Officer of the Urban Partnership Bank, a commercial bank serving Chicago and Detroit.
+In addition, he is the owner of Winston and Wolfe, LLC, a privately held technology development company, and a director of the Chicago Board of Options Exchange Global Markets, Echo Global Logistics, NorthShore University Health System and WEC Energy Group, an electric and natural gas distribution company.
+He is an advisor to Cedar Street Asset Management LLC and to Onyx Ventures.
+He was a board designated financial expert and served on the Board's Governance Committee in 2019.
 Mr. Farrow became a director in 2007 and his term expires on December 31, 2022.

-Benjamin J. Freund, 63, is the owner and operator of Freund's Farm, Inc., a dairy farm, and an owner and managing member of Cow Pots, LLC, a manufacturer of biodegradable plantable pots, both located in East
+Benjamin J. Freund, 64, is the owner and operator of Freund's Farm, Inc., a dairy farm, and an owner and managing member of Cow Pots, LLC, a manufacturer of biodegradable plantable pots, both located in East Canaan, Connecticut.

-Canaan, Connecticut.
 He is a director of the Federal Farm Credit Banks Funding Corporation and a member and former director of Farm Credit East, ACA.
 He is a founding member and officer of Canaan Valley Agricultural Cooperative, Inc., a manure management cooperative.
 Mr. Freund is a member of the Connecticut Farmland Preservation Advisory Board located in Hartford, Connecticut, which advises the State Commissioner of Agriculture.
-He served on the Board's Executive Committee in 2018.
+He served on the Board's Governance Committee in 2019.
 Mr. Freund became a director in 2014 and his term expires on December 31, 2021.

-Andrew J. Gilbert, 60, retired in January 2016 as the owner and operator of Adon Farms Operations, LLC, a dairy farm and grain operation, and of Adon Farms Real Estate Holdings, LLC, a real estate LLC, both located in Potsdam, New York.
+Andrew J. Gilbert, 61, retired in January 2016 as the owner and operator of Adon Farms Operations, LLC, a dairy farm and grain operation, and of Adon Farms Real Estate Holdings, LLC, a real estate company, both located in Potsdam, New York.
 He is a member and past board chair of Farm Credit East, ACA.
-Mr. Gilbert is a member of the St. Lawrence County Development Study Advisory Board, a promoter of economic development.
-He served on the Board's Risk Committee in 2018.
-Mr. Gilbert became a director in 2016 and his term expires on December 31, 2019.
+Mr. Gilbert is a financial consultant for NY FarmNet.
+He serves as a director of ACDI-VOCA, AV Ventures, and TANAGER, international development agencies.
+Mr. Gilbert is a member of the St. Lawrence County Development Study Advisory Board, a promoter of economic development, and of the St. Lawrence County Planning Board, a county planning organization.
+He served on the Board's Risk Committee in 2019.
+Mr. Gilbert became a director in 2016 and his term expired on December 31, 2019.